TapiwaMahachi/stockmanagement/client/README.md

 ```

-### How to start the server
+### starting the server

 install dependencies and  run the server

 ### Dependencies

 to install dependencies - in the root directory and  client sub-directory.

 ``` diff
   npm i
  ```

 ### running the server
-in the root directory to start the server and navigate to client subdirectory to start the frontend
+in the root directory (server) and  client subdirectory (frontend)

 ```diff
 npm start
 ```
-You can run concurrently run both the server and the frontend by using the following in the root directory.
+You can run concurrently both the server and the frontend   use the following in the root directory.

 ```diff
  npm run dev
  ```
 ### Libraries and frameworks

-- Express - a Node web framework for creating our custom server to
+- Express - a Node web framework for creating a custom server.
-Write handlers for requests with different HTTP verbs at different URL paths (routes).
+Allows to write handlers for requests with different HTTP verbs at different URL paths (routes).
-Allows us to set settings like the port to use for connecting, additional request processing "middleware"
+Allows  to set settings like the port to use for connecting, additional request processing "middleware"
 and paths for our postbuild when in production.

 - MongoDb Atlas cloud based  NoSQL database.